 Seek urgent medical attention if you suspect poisoning, if you have a fever or suffer from diarrhoea.

-Medical facilities are good in the capital Managua, but are very limited in smaller towns and rural areas.
+Medical facilities are good in Managua, but are very limited in smaller towns and rural areas.

 Doctors and private hospitals may require cash payment prior to providing treatment.

-Emergency ambulance services and certain types of medical equipment, medications and treatments are not available in Nicaragua.
+Emergency ambulance services and certain types of medical equipment, medication and treatments are not available.

 If you become seriously ill or injured, you may require evacuation to another country.
 Medical evacuation and medical treatment in other countries can be very expensive.